brianglass/anastasis/files/matins.md

 Ode 1.
 Tone 1.
 The day of Resurrection

 A day of festival!
-At ChristÂ’s Rising, death has fled away and the light of life has dawned.
+At Christ’s Rising, death has fled away and the light of life has dawned.
 Adam has arisen and dances for joy.
 Therefore let us cry aloud as we sing a song of victory.

 A day of worship of the Precious Cross!
 Come, let all approach it!
-For now it is set forth, shining with the bright beams of ChristÂ’s Rising.
+For now it is set forth, shining with the bright beams of Christ’s Rising.
 Let us kiss it, as we rejoice in soul.

 Great Cross of the Lord, appear!
 Show me now the divine vision of your beauty, and make me your worthy worshipper.
 For I address you and embrace you as though you were alive.